HODLWEEN/HODLWEEN-Source/source/faq.md

                         </div>
                         <div class="collapse" id="collapseOneD" aria-labelledby="headingOneD" data-parent="#faqAccordion">
                             <div class="card-body">
-                                <p>This party is open to everyone!
+                                <p>This party is open to everyone over 21 years old!
 While it might be sponsored by Bitcoin Charlotte, this is simply a fun bitcoin-themed Halloween party in the Queen City.
 Bring your friends! </p>
                             </div>
                         </div>
                     </div>